 Entrepreneur & Business owner, Bakes By Brandi

-Joey Cole, deputy sheriff for the city of Anderson, Indiana, decided to make a career in law enforcement in order to help people and give back to the community.
+Joey Cole, Police Chief, Chesterfield City, Indiana, decided to make a career in law enforcement in order to help people and give back to the community.
 This was something that he wanted to do at a young age and felt that law enforcement would be the best way to make an impact in this community.
-He discusses that being the deputy sheriff means that there are no two days alike.
+He discusses that being the in law enforcement means that there are no two days alike.
 There are many different things that Cole is in charge of and all revolve around helping the community in some way or another.
-This involves being on call 24/7 for the community of Anderson.
-He said one of the best parts of his job is helping the inmates that are currently at the jail.
-He passionately works to help inmates to make sure they have a plan to stay out of trouble so they do not end up back in the same position that they are in.
-“Every day I go over to the jail and talk to a few inmates to give them encouragement and information about what they can do for help or how to get assistance,” Cole said.
-“I'm called the planner because I always say, ‘Now what's your plan for when you get out of here, so you don’t come back’ and that’s my favorite part of my job: helping people.”
+This involves being on call 24/7 for his community.
 Cole makes a difference in the lives of everyone in the community by trying to help everyone he comes in contact with.
 He is a positive person in the lives of staff, inmates, and anyone else he meets along the way.

 Founder, Rev. Dr. Kimberly Majeski is a scholar, preacher and author who challenges her audiences to find the life-transforming connection between their personal story and the inspiring, ancient story of the Scriptures.
 A native of Nashville, Tennessee, Kimberly brings a dose of Southern charm to her scholarship.
 As a radio personality, conference speaker, women’s retreat leader, Bible teacher, and pastor, Kimberly captivates audiences with her ability to exposit Biblical truths through storytelling that is engaging, transparent and uplifting.
 Kimberly's appointments include pastoral and leadership roles in local and national contexts including Campus Pastor at Anderson University, Ministry Coordinator of Women of the Church of God, and co-host of a weekly radio broadcast, ViewPoint.
 Today Kimberly serves as Associate Professor of Biblical Studies at Anderson University School of Theology and writes a popular blog at KimberlyMajeski.com.
 She is an ordained minister of the Church of God and has completed post graduate education at the University of Notre Dame and the Anderson School of Theology where she obtained her doctoral degree in 2009.
 Kimberly resides in Anderson, Indiana with her husband, Kevin, and their son Max.
 Two black cats, Monkey and Henry complete this happy family.
 She is now the Executive Director of Christian Women Connection, the national women’s ministry of the Church of God.